Dinocrocuta: Description

+The skull of D. gigantea is proportionally larger relative to body size in comparison to living hyenas.
+The skull is strongly arched in the forehead region.
+The skull D. gigantea has massive teeth, with the premolar teeth showing adaptations to crushing.

-Distribution
+Distribution and chronology

 Dinocrocuta had a large range and ruled most of the Eurasia and some parts of Africa.
-D. gigantea ranged from Central China to Spain, and encompassed areas in between, like Mongolia, India, Pakistan, Iran, Turkey, Bulgaria, and Greece.
+D. gigantea ranged from Central China to Spain, and encompassed areas in between, like Mongolia, India, Pakistan, Iran, Azerbaijan, Turkey, Bulgaria, and Greece.
 D. algeriensis managed to make its way to North Africa, and D. senyureki originated in the Tibet region.

+In the Hezheng basin of China, Dinocrocuta was the dominant carnivore during the early Late Miocene, from around 11 to 7 million years ago.
+Following its extinction, it was replaced by the smaller hyena Adcrocuta and Amphimachairodus becomes more abundant in the fossil record, possibly showing its dominance within its habitat.

 Ecology

+Predatory behavior

-Dinocrocuta was an exceptionally powerful predator and scavenger, capable of preying on animals much larger than itself.
-Though it is currently unknown if Dinocrocuta was solitary or social, it was probably an able hunter of such animals as the tusked rhinoceros Chilotherium.
-Chilotherium, despite its great size, was vulnerable to the giant feliform, particularly when it was giving birth, or was injured or sick.
+Dinocrocuta was an exceptionally powerful predator and scavenger, capable of preying on animals much larger than itself, such as giraffid, rhinoceros, and occasionally proboscideans.
+Though it is currently unknown if Dinocrocuta was solitary or gregarious, it was probably a hunter of herbivores such as the tusked rhinoceros Chilotherium.
+Chilotherium, despite its great size, was vulnerable to the giant feliform, particularly when a pregnant female was giving birth, or was injured or sick.
 A skull and jaw from a female Chilotherium bears the distinctive bite marks on the forehead from a Dinocrocuta's teeth, indicating that the rhino was part of the carnivore's diet.
 The regrowth of bone on the rhino's injuries also indicate that the Dinocrocuta's attempt at predation failed and that the rhinoceros fought off her attacker, managing to escape and heal.
+Like living spotted hyenas, Dinocrocuta is thought to have been a bonecracker using its teeth in combination with its powerful jaws, though the teeth also show adaptations to cutting flesh.

+Environment

+Within the Dashengou Fauna, D. gigantea coexisted with a number of large carnivorans such as machairodonts Amphimachairodous hezhengensis and Machairodus aphanistus, barbourofelin Albanosmilus, and two unnamed agriotheriini bears, with additional carnivorans including mustelids, skunks, and hyenas including Adcrocuta eximia.
+It is believed to have been a major competitor of Amphimachairodous and likely practiced kleptoparasitism with machairodonts present.
+Among the carnivorans present within this fauna, Dinocrocuta was by far the a most abundant.
+Herbivores within this fauna include rhinoceros such as Acerorhinus hezhengensis, Chilotherium wimani, and Iranotherium morgani, suid Chleuastochoerus stehlini, cervid Dicrocerus, bovid Miotragocerus, giraffids Honanotheriumschlosseri and Samotherium, and "tetralophodont gomphothere" Tetralophodon exoletus, some of which would've been probable prey for Dinocrocuta.